2 Famous Internet Traffic Shaping Algorithms to Prevent Congestion

 What is Traffic Shaping?

 The burst nature of traffic on a network is the main cause of congestion.
 If the traffic is uniform, there will be no congestion.
-Hence, to avoid congestion, traffic control tries to solve the problem by excellent design to prevent congestion.
+Hence, to avoid congestion, traffic control tries to solve the problem with excellent design to prevent congestion.

 It tries to regulate the traffic after traffic monitoring making the traffic rate more uniform and predictable, hence avoiding congestion.
 Basically, traffic shaping will regulate the average rate or burst nature of data transmission.